Some of the useful techniques for cycling uphill from 3% long drags to 30% wicked hairpins.

 Cadence when climbing

-When climbing I’m very rarely watching my cadence reading.
+When climbing I very rarely watch my cadence reading.
 However, as the gradient increases, generally, your cadence will fall.
-It is not efficient to try and maintain a high cadence on really steep climb.
-Usually on the flat, I average 95 rpm, for shallow gradients, this may fall to 85rpm; for steep hills it may fall to 65-75 rpm.
+It is not efficient to try and maintain a high cadence on a really steep climb.
+Usually, on the flat, I average 95 rpm, for shallow gradients, this may fall to 85rpm; for steep hills it may fall to 65-75 rpm.
 When I’ve over- geared, it’s fallen to 30-50rpm, but this is no fun and inefficient.

 For beginners, I would generally recommend training at a higher cadence on hills.
 I typically see novices try to force a lower cadence too early in the climb.
 It is good training to try and climb whilst maintaining a higher cadence than normal.
 Try and keep a target of 80rpm.

 Climbing at a high cadence also gives you a bit more confidence should the gradient increase or you tire.
 It’s a bit of room for manoeuvre.

 A common mistake is a reluctance to lower you’re gearing and either try to do a hill in the wrong gear (too high) or not have enough gears.

 An important feature is to anticipate a steep gradient before it occurs.
 If you see the road veering up, lower your gear and start spinning a higher cadence.
 The main reason is that if you leave it too late, it is hard to change gear when the road is very steep.
 When you change gear, you momentarily disengage and lose speed.
 Once you’re on a 25% section, you don’t want to be making last minute changes.